-1. Most of the information in this chapter is gleaned from Stone, Kirk H., Alaskon Group Settlement: The Matanuska Colony, Bureau of Land Management, U.S.D.I.
+CHAPTER VIII 1.
+Most of the information in this chapter is gleaned from Stone, Kirk H., Alapkan Group Settlement: The Matanuska Colony, Bureau of Land Managment, U.S.D.I.
 1950.
 Wash., D.C.
-95 pp. processed.
-The remainder has been found in records of the Alaska Rural Rehabilitation Corporation or has resulted from discussions with various persons who were associated with the Colony during this period.
+35 pp. processed.
+The remainder has been found in resords of the Alaska Rural Rehabilitation Corporation or has resulted from discussions with various persons who were associated with the Colony during this period.
 Although the authors have drawn heavily on Stone's research it is understood that they solely are responsible for the accuracy of statements or interpretation contained herein.

-2. Land was reserved for the Colony on February 4, 1936 under Executive Order 6957.
-The reserve included the area from Knik Arm northward to the Talkeetra Mountains and from the seaten edge of The Valley westward three to nine miles beyond Wasilla.
-On May 20 Executive Order 7047 was signed to permit settlement in the reserved area in order that colonists could proceed.
-Two additional Executive Order reserved about 16 sections of Knik Arm tidal flats as pasture for cattle and as a source of hay.
-Reductions later were made in the Colony reserves.
+2. Land was reserved for the Colony on February 4, 1938 under Executive Order 6957.
+The reserve included the area from Knik Arm northward to the Talkeetha Mountains and from the easten edge of The Valley westward three to nine miles beyond Wasilla.
+On May 20 Executive Order 7047 was signed to permit settlement in the reserved area in order that colonits could proceed.
+Two additional Executive Order Tota Har colonits could reserves.
+Certain colongiets accurate land under Executive Order 7418 source of hay.

-source of hay.
 Reductions later were made in the Colony reservers.

-Certain colonists acquired land under Executive Order 7418 which permitted them to homestead where tracts had been publicly-owned before a reserve was established.
-Most such tracts were in the Butte District in the Southeastern corner of The Yalley.
-An Act of October 17, 1940, provided for additional sattlement by purchase of vacant land, an \$1.25 to \$5.00 per acre.
+Certain colonists acquired land under Executive Order 7418 which permitted them to homestead where tracts had been publicly-owned before a reserve was stablished.
+Most auch tracts were in the Butte District in the Southeastern corner of The Yalley.
+An Act of October 17, 1940, provided for additional settlement by purchase of vacant land, at \$1.25 to \$5.00 per dare.
 Purchases were to be made at the District Land Office in Anchorage but only with prior approval of the ARRC.

-3, A replacement colonist family simply was a volunteer family willing to accept ARRC conditions for sattlement on already established Colony tracts.
+3, A replacement colonist family simply was a volunteer family wetablished Colony tracts.
+Willing to accept ARRC conditions for sattlement on already established Lolony tracts.
+Surchased by the ARRC.

-4, It should be re-emphasized that, although over 11 townships were reserved for the Colony, overy acre in Colony Tracts was purchased by the ARRC.
 This included patented lands, school lands and public domain.

-5. This loss which occurred in 1938 was inventoried the next day as \$12,107.08 and was so recorded in the 1938 audit.
-Four years later the loss was reaudited as \$313,268.35.
+5. This loss which occurred in 1936 was inventoried the next day as \$12,107.09 and was so recorded in the 1938 audit.
+Four years later the loss was reaudited as \$313,268.85.

+Versi later the loss was resulting as existences.
 CHAPTER IX

-1. Mr. Walter H. Evans of the Office of Experiment Stations, U.S. Department of Agriculture, Mr. Benton Killin of Portland, Oregon and Dr. Sheldon Jackson for the Department of the Interior.
-Dr. Jackson studied the Yukon River region and the others studied the coastal areas.

-2. The station at Copper Center was closed in 1906, Kenai in 1908, Kodiak and Rampart in 1926.

-3. Gasser, G.W., A Brief Acconce Conference, 1951, p.
-91.

-4. Report on Exploratory Investigations of Agricultura in Alaska, in Proceedings Second Alaskan Science Conference, 1951, p.
-91.

-4. Report on Exploratory Investigations of Agricultural Problems in Alaska.
-Alfa, USDA.
-Miscallameous Publication Number 700, 1949, pp. 24.

-5. A fur experiment station had been established at Petersburg in 1938.

-6. University of Alaska, Agricultural Experiment Station, Twelfith Progress Report, 1947, p.
+Mr. Walter mi of Apriculture, Mr. Benton Killin of Portland, Oregon and Dr. Sheldon Jackson for the Department of the Interior.
+Dr. Jackson studied the Yukon River region and the athers studied the coastal areas.
+The studien at Copen areas.
+The studient at Rempart in 1926.
+Rodiak and Rempart in 1926.
+Report on Exploratory Investigations of Agriculture in Alaska, in Proceeding Second Alaskan Science Conference, 1951, p.
+91. A. Report on Exploratory Investigations of Agriculture in Alaska, in 1938.
+Hur studies and Alaskan Science Conference, 1951, p.
+91. A. Report on Exploratory Investigations of Agricultural Problems in Alaska.
+ARA, USDA.
+Miscellaneous Publication Number 700, 1949, pp. 24.
+A fur experiment station had been established at Petersburg in 1938.
+University of Alaska, Agricultural Experiment Stations, Treefint Progress Report, 1947, p.
 26. This sum, however, included only \$7,500 of Territorial appropriations for conducting experimental work.

-7. Research and Alaskan Agriculture, 15th and 16th Progress Reports, 1947, p.
-28.

-8. Unpublished data.

-9. Estimated Value of Farm Products Produced in Alaska in 1952.
+Research and Alaskan Affriculture.
+15th and 16th Progress faports, Alaska Experiment Station, October 1959, p.
+31. B. Estimated Valke of Farm Products Produced in Alaska in 1952.
 C.G.
-Sherman, Commissioner of Agriculture, 6 pp. mineral Progress Alaska Experiment Station, October 1959, p.
-31.

-9. Undores, Farming in the Matanuska and Tanana Valleys of Alaska, Alaska Experiment Station Bulletin 14, January 1952, p.
+Sherman, Commissioner of Agriculture, 6 pp. mimeo.
+January 15, 1953.
+Moore, C.A., Farming in the Matamaka and Tanana Valleys of Alaska, Alaska Experiment Station Bulletin 14, January 1952, p.
 19.

-11. Andrews, R.A., Dalry Farming in the Matanuska Valley, 11.

-p.
-19.

-11. Andrews, R.A., Dairy Farming in the Matanuska Valley, 1952.
-Alaska Experiment Station Mimeo Circular 5, October

 1953, p.
+5. 1953, p.
 5. 12.
 Sweetman, W.J., Herd Management Tips to Datrymen.
 Alaska Experiment Station Special Report No. 4, December